anto-daniel/nagios/README.md

 README
 ======

-There are 2 scripts which installs nagios and nconf automatically..
+There are 2 scripts which installs nagios and nconf....

 - nagios\_master\_install.sh
     - During execution of this script, it will prompt for entering the hostname for postfix configuration.
 Please enter the fqdn of the hostname